estasney/Master_Builders/Courses/Lesson 3.0 - Intro to Python.md

 ```

 Since each day of the week is a **string**, it is surrounded with either single <kbd>'</kbd> or double <kbd>"</kbds>. **string** is just a technical term for text.
-We start a list with
+We start a list with:

 <kbd>[</kbd>